openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### New proposal to support update of user-defined tags (or userTags)

 - `experimentalPropagateUserTags` field will be set for deprecation in this proposal version.
-The values in `experimentalPropagateUserTags` are ignored in this version.

   The install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io` in `userTags`.
 In the existing design, kubernetes.io and openshift.io namespaces are not allowed as part of user-defined tags.